About Us

-We combine these experimental approaches with large scale data-mining, data science approaches, and machine-learning techniques to discover neural features—oscillatory and otherwise—that are informative of cognitive states.
+We combine these experimental approaches with large scale data-mining, data science approaches, and machine-learning techniques to discover biological signals that are informative of cognitive and disease states.

 From the computational side, we develop new methods for measuring and quantifying neural oscillations in both the time- and frequency domains (see our publications for our latest research).
 We also build models of neural circuitry to probe the computational capabilities of neural populations to investigate how oscillations impact computation and communication.
 Additionally, we model how these circuits contribute to the electrical brain signals we record.
 We validate these models by comparing to a wide range of electrophysiological data, including single-unit recordings and intracranial field potentials from humans and animals.